 Writer / Director

-Obasi acquired the option to Hello, Moto an African-Futuristic short story by the World Fantasy award winning author, Nnedi Okorafor.
-The short film titled Hello, Rain premiere in the Oscar-qualifying International Competition of the Internationale Short Film (Kurzfilmtage) Oberhausen in May 2018, and has screened in over 20 festivals, including Fantasia Film Festival, Montreal where it received the Special Mention of the Jury prize, and the BFI London Film Festival where it was nominated for the Short Film Award.
-Hello, Rain has also been featured on CNN and BBC.
+His short film HELLO, RAIN premiered in the International Competition of the Internationale Short Film Oberhausen, and in over 25 festivals like Fantasia Film Festival, where it received the Special Mention for the Jury prize, and the BFI London Film Festival where it was nominated for the Short Film Award.

 Participation with the support of the French Embassy in Nigeria